ANNarchy/ANNarchy/docs/manual/SpikeSynapse.rst

 Synaptic plasticity
 ==========================

-In spiking networks, there are usually two ways to implement synaptic plasticity (see the entry on STDP at `Scholarpedia <http://www.scholarpedia.org/article/Spike-timing_dependent_plasticity>`_):
+In spiking networks, there are usually two ways to implement event-driven synaptic plasticity (see the entry on STDP at `Scholarpedia <http://www.scholarpedia.org/article/Spike-timing_dependent_plasticity>`_):

 * by using the difference in spike times between the pre- and post-synaptic neurons;
 * by using online implementations.